Preliminary Announcement - available for pre-order, pending restoration!

 30/08/2017 - Now reserved as a Pre-order for a long-standing existing customer!

-Photos will be updated to show the guitar following restoration completion, but meantime a photo of the last H912 Stella 12 string is included.
+Photos are of this particular guitar in existing, pre-restoration condition....photos will be updated to show the guitar following restoration when completed, but meantime photo #12 is of the last H912 I restored & sold.

 That guitar, VTG1507, was sold on "Pre-order", completed just into the New Year, and sent to Mark Braidner in Belfast - https://markbraidner.bandcamp.com/releases - "Mark Braidner specialises in finger style blues and slide playing"....

 "Yes of course that would be no problem at all quoting for my last email.
 I meant every word of it and loving the guitar more and more the more that I play it.
 I must say that it really comes to life when I get the finger and thumb picks on, almost pianoesque if there's such a word and sounding great with the slide.".......and the original feedback verbatim.....

 "I'm happy to report that the guitar arrived with me here in Belfast this afternoon.

 It was exciting opening the box, I was like a kid at Christmas you could say and I wasn't disappointed when I opened the box up.

 First impression was that the guitar looks stunning to me and I could have swore it said 'hello'!